 There are even times when you do something during a race that will prompt Gas Guzzlers Extreme to put a message on the screen as well.
 Like when you run over the power-up that gives you money for new car parts.
 The problem being that these messages are always in white text, and often against light colored backgrounds, so you have no idea if you just got some money or if your mom called because she wants to know what time Full Frontal With Samantha Bee is on.

-In the end, Gas Guzzlers Extreme could’ve been a lot better, but it also could’ve been a lot worse.
+Gas Guzzlers Extreme could’ve been a lot better, but it also could’ve been a lot worse.
 It’s no Twisted Metal.
 Or Mario Kart.
 Or Wipeout.
 But it’s also no Carmageddon Max Damage.
 And as a fan of car combat games, that’s not just good, it’s a relief.